-The patient is at the heart of the Company's business model and the Company's priority is to ensure that its product, if approved, will be easily accessible to patients in need of treatment.
-To best prepare for a potential future approval, the Company has already initiated interactions with its stakeholders, including payors, patient advocacy groups and providers, to start discussing how to best bring its product to patients at a sustainable cost.
+The patient is at the heart of the Company's business model and it is the Company's priority to ensure that its product, if approved, will be easily accessible to patients in need of treatment.
+To best prepare for a potential future approval and launch, the Company has already initiated interactions with its stakeholders, including payors, patient advocacy groups and providers, to start understanding how to best bring its product to patients at a sustainable cost.

-In addition, the Company is committed to working with patient advocacy groups and to better understanding the patient's journey in order to improve the quality of life of patients suffering from cough.
-Over the past year, the Company has worked closely with the NEuroCOUGH consortium, within the European Respiratory Society, which hosts a platform that allows clinicians, patients, researchers, and industry partners to facilitate collaborations geared toward improved care and treatment for patients with cough.
+In addition, the Company is committed to learning from patient advocacy groups to better understand the patient's journey and help improve the quality of life of patients suffering from cough.
+The Company is part of an industry group that supports the NEuroCOUGH consortium, within the European Respiratory Society.
+The NEuroCOUGH consortium hosts a platform that allows clinicians, patients, researchers, and industry partners to facilitate collaborations geared toward improved care and treatment for patients with cough.